 This means that you can round out your teams, you can create teams made up of all the different races and pick the strengths you need to create an incredible team that not only supports the way you like to play but gives the online modes, even more, to think about.

-The two new single player modes are Challenges and Eternal League.
+The two new single player modes in Blood Bowl 2: Legendary Edition are Challenges and Eternal League.
 The Challenge mode is a set of scenarios with certain goals in and you have one turn in which to do it.
-How you solve the challenge is up to you but again it’s simple to start with and will have you searching google for a solution come the end.
+How you solve the challenge is up to you but again it’s simple to start with and will have you searching google for a solution come to the end.
 Think of the challenge mode as a way to learn how to play the game with different character types and strategies than you are used to.
 It’s not simple to complete but the sense of satisfaction after working something out is super.

 The other single player addition is Eternal League.
-This appears to be a mash up of different modes and you play through the different seasons.
-You can lose hours in this mode alone and it’s another chance to try new things, experiment with team makes ups and build your skills.
-Looking at an opposing team and trying to figure out what the best strategy for a win is will keep you coming back to this mode again and again.
-This is a reason to get the Legendary Edition alone as there is so much to learn.
+This appears to be a mash-up of different modes and you play through the different seasons.
+You can lose hours in this mode alone and it’s another chance to try new things, experiment with the team makeups and build your skills.
+Looking at an opposing team and trying to figure out what the best strategy for a win it will keep you coming back to this mode again and again.
+This is a reason to get Blood Bowl 2: Legendary Edition alone as there is so much to learn.

 From the notes, the AI are smarter in the update, I have not noticed this in my playtime but I don’t disagree that its there, it’s just that I couldn’t see what changes had been made.
 You can also create a mixed team to compete in leagues and working out the best way to get these different races to work together can lead to some really great finds, it can also lead to you being crushed but if you find a team that works well together you could be unstoppable.
 I did find that some players have already worked out how to utilise the large players to create a team that I couldn’t win against until I created a team that was awesome at throwing and catching.